alexeip100/flexpes-nexafs/src/flexpes_nexafs/docs/help.md

 - **Waterfall slider:** If more than one curve is plotted, enable waterfall view and adjust vertical spacing.
 - **Curve List:** Side panel that lists plotted curves.
 Adjust color, line style, and visibility per curve.
+The curve list is interactive: dragging curves up or down with the mouse instantly updates the plot and reorders the legend accordingly upon release (most noticeable in the Waterfall representation).
 - **Legend:** Show/hide; drag to reposition.
 If enabled in your build, you can rename legend entries.
 - **Export / Clear:** Export plotted data (e.g., CSV of x/y) and save